 - Slice the top part of the garlic head off, leaving the cloves exposed.
 All of the cloves need to have a small portion exposed to roast properly, so check around the edges and slice off any additional clove tips as needed.From here, you have a few different options for roasting.
 All of these methods seek to eliminate direct contact between aluminum foil and the garlic.

 Roast Garlic in a Muffin Pan

-The first method, which I use most often, involves using two muffin pans of the same size.
+- The first method, which I use most often, involves using two muffin pans of the same size.
 This allows you to roast a lot of garlic at once.
 You can roast just one head, or up to 12 - one in each cup.
-Place your heads of garlic into the pan, one head in each muffin cup.
+Place your heads of garlic into the pan, cut side up, one head in each muffin cup.

 Roast Garlic in a Loaf Pan

-The next method involves using a small loaf pan.
+- The next method involves using a small loaf pan or baking dish.
 Preheat oven to 400 degrees F and prepare the garlic heads as described above.
 Place your prepared heads of garlic into the loaf pan and drizzle with 2 tsp of olive oil each, coating the heads evenly.

 Roast Garlic in a Roasting Dish - Ceramic or Cast Iron